 Every three months, canvassers from the Single Parents Food Bank come to our door, asking for donations.
 My husband gives money every single time because he knows single parents need money help because raising kids is expensive.
 But it’s not impossible, my friend!

 Open your own savings or checking account

 Many financially dependent women don’t have their own chequing or savings accounts.
 No problem!
 Even if you only have $10 to your name, you need to get to the bank and start your journey to financial dependence…and perhaps even wealth!

 And yes, single income families often live close to the poverty line.
 I grew up poorer than dirt – we even slept outside a few times.
 But I grew up to be a strong, vibrant, smart, educated, motivated, happy, Christian woman.
-I learned resilience and strength from my single parent childhood – and I respect my mom, who had no money and nowhere to go, but she left her jerk of a husband.
+I learned resilience and strength from my single parent childhood – and I respect my mom, who had no money and nowhere to go, but she left her husband.

 Stay focused on your future